 Some people who regularly drink caffeine have a higher average blood pressure than do those who drink none.
 Others who regularly drink caffeinated beverages develop a tolerance to it.
 As a result, caffeine doesn’t have a long-term effect on their blood pressure.

-It’s best for most people who already have high blood pressure to limit the amount of caffeine they drink, or stop drinking caffeinated beverages.
+It’s best for most people who already have high blood pressure to limit the amount of caffeine they drink or stop drinking caffeinated beverages.
 If you’re concerned about caffeine increasing your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day – about the same amount as in two 12-ounce cups of brewed coffee.
-Keep in mind that the amount of caffeine in coffee and soft drinks varies by brand.
-Also, avoid caffeine right before activities that naturally increase your blood pressure, such as exercise, weightlifting or hard physical labor.
+Keep in mind that the amount of caffeine in coffee and soft drinks vary by brand.
+Also, avoid caffeine right before activities that naturally increase your blood pressure, such as exercise, weightlifting, or hard physical labor.